-Belfast: Twice burgled great-grandmother prayed for intruders
+Woman, 80, vows to stay in home despite two burglaries

 'A wee prayer'

-Colette said the burglars had left her mother's bedroom in a "horrible" state, but the family was relieved she was unharmed.
+Ms O'Neill said the burglars had left her mother's bedroom in a "horrible" state, but the family was relieved she was unharmed.

 "Things could be replaced.
-She couldn't," Colette said.
+She couldn't," she said.

 "Our main focus was that mum was okay."

-Rosaleen said she was determined to stay in her house, which she has lived in since 1969.

-Explaining that she said a "wee prayer" for the burglars", Ms Wilson added: "I think they need it more than I do".
+Mrs Wilson added that she had said a "wee prayer" for the burglars, adding "I think they need it more than I do".